telstra/MessagingAPI-SDK-python/README.md

 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api-v3#operation/getNumbers>.

-The function `telstra.messaging.v3.virtual_number.get_all` can be used to get the all virtual numbers associated to your account.
+The function `telstra.messaging.virtual_number.get_all` can be used to get the all virtual numbers associated to your account.
 It takes the following arguments: